Quantifying Statistical Significance of Neural Network-based Image Segmentation by Selective Inference: Preliminary

-To properly address the selection bias, we employ conditional SI framework.
-The basic idea of conditional SI is to make inferences conditional on the selection event; this allows us to derive the \emph{exact} (non-asymptotic) sampling distribution of the test statistic.
-Let us define $\cA(\bm X)$ as an event in which the result of dividing the pixels of image $\bm X$ into the object region $\cO_{\bm X}$ and the background region $\cB_{\bm X}$ is obtained by applying a trained DNN on $\bm X$---that is,
+\paragraph{Conditional SI for computing valid $p$-values.} Let us define $\cA(\bm X)$ as the event in which the result of dividing the pixels of image $\bm X$ into the object region $\cO_{\bm X}$ and the background region $\cB_{\bm X}$ is obtained by applying a segmentation algorithm $\cA$ (i.e., TH-based or GC-based image segmentation algorithm) on $\bm X$---that is,